 Three proven insulator technologies are deployed in delivery of electrical power.
 Porcelain and glass insulators have been used since the start and have had a good record of performance and reliability.
 In fact, rapid expansion of overhead networks would not have been possible were it not for their consistent, long-term insulation and mechanical properties.
 However, their performance has not always been satisfactory – notably under high pollution applications or in service areas prone to vandalism.
 In both cases, problems have emerged with the need for costly maintenance involving cleaning or replacement.

-Composite insulators were developed about 50 years ago largely because of these deficiencies and introduced on an industrial scale during the 1980s.
+Composite insulators were developed largely because of these deficiencies and introduced on an industrial scale during the 1980s and 90s.
 While there has been a learning curve as suppliers adjusted their products through successive generations of design based on accumulating service experience, the technology has achieved maturity.
 In fact, in most countries it is considered equivalent and interchangeable with porcelain and glass.
 This has been a major achievement if one considers that, as little as 25 years ago, most power engineers knew little about this technology and many regarded composite insulators with distrust.

 This past contribution to INMR by Prof. Ravi Gorur reviewed these important differences, which are often related to materials and methods of manufacture.